graveja0/health-care-markets/README.md

 | Scenario 2 (Market Entry) |   5000 |  10000 |

-1. In Scenario 1 we accurately capture the fact that both hospitals are operating as monopolists, drawing all patients from each of the respective areas.
+1. In Scenario 1 we accurately capture the fact that both hospitals are operating in completely concentrated markets, drawing all patients from each of the respective areas.

 2. In Scenario 2 we accurately capture the change in competitiveness in Area A. The HHI measure drops from 10,000 to 5,000–reflecting the